 L&L Hawaiian Barbeque

-I used to live across the street from one in San Francisco, and I’m happy to say I don’t need to ever go into one of those hellholes ever again.
+I love Hawaiian BBQ, but I used to live across the street from one of these in San Francisco, and I’m happy to say I don’t need to ever go into one of those hellholes ever again.

 Pret a Manger